fernandofatech/random-meal-generator/README.md

 Email-me: Fernando.tech@icloud.com

-Connect with me at [LinkedIn] (https://www.linkedin.com/in/fernando-francisco-azevedo/).
+Connect with me at [LinkedIn](https://www.linkedin.com/in/fernando-francisco-azevedo/). www.linkedin.com/in/fernando-francisco-azevedo

 Also, you can use this Project as you wish, could it be to study, make improvements or even earn money with it.